Create and manage Smart display campaigns

 Before you begin

 - Make sure that you’ve set up conversion tracking and that you meet the conversion-based eligibility requirements.
-To set up a Smart display campaign, you need to have gotten at least 50 conversions on the Display Network—or at least 100 conversions on the Search Network—in the last 30 days.
+To set up a Smart display campaign, you need to have gotten at least 50 conversions on the Display Network across your standard display campaigns, or at least 100 conversions across your search campaigns in the last 30 days.

-- Make sure you have sufficient daily budget to account for at least 20 times your target CPA bid.
+- Make sure you have sufficient daily budget to account for at least twice your target CPA bid.